BornToBeRoot/NETworkManager/Website/docs/groups-and-profiles.md

 ## Overview

-You can manage your groups and profiles in the "Settings" on the "Profile" tab for all features.
+You can manage your groups and profiles in the `Settings` on the `Profiles` tab for all features.

 ![Profiles - Overview](./img/profiles--overview.png)